bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is using tags that directly identify the content to both the developer and the browser.
+A header tag defines the header, a section tag defines a seciton and so on.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Top and bottom margins/paddings are respected with "display: block", where with "display: inline" they are not.
+"Display: block" also doesn't add a line break after the element, where "display: inline" does.

 3. What are the 4 areas of the box model?

+The four areas of the box model are as such: margin, boder, padding & content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+"Align-items: center" works on the cross-axis of the current line.

 5. Explain why git is valuable to a team of developers.

+Git allows a team of developers to simutaneously modify a code base and track changes.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.